 The description of the pin appears right under the pin image – which provides additional information about your post; this is why you must always remember to write a pin description.

 A maximum of 500 characters can be used in writing a Pinterest pin description.
-Web addresses and hashtags can be included for direct search link in the description.
+Web addresses and hashtags can be included for the direct search link in the description.

-“Pin It” button makes it easy for your blog visitors to pin your blog post.
+The “Pin It” button makes it easy for your blog visitors to pin your blog post.
 If you add the “Pin It” button to your blog – you will provide all the necessary pin description information.
-By so doing your blog, visitor can easily click the button and pin your post quickly with ease.
+By so doing your blog, visitors can easily click the button and pin your post quickly with ease.

 You will have to choose an image and set a default description for anyone who pins your post directly from your blog.

 Once you create a pin for your blog post, you should be the first to pin your blog post.
 Not necessary for those who don’t have a Pinterest account.

 If you don’t have a Pinterest account, you can’t make your blog post to appear on Pinterest.
 By so doing, you only created a pin for someone else to use, which is not bad.
 It can still promote your post anyway.

 There are several ways to track traffic to your blog post from Pinterest; whichever traffic monitoring tool you use is OK.